koelslaw/documentation/topics/network/cmc-configuration.md

 # Initial Configuration (WebUI)
 1. Connect a network cable to one of the management ports on the back of the CMC.

 > Note: There are redundant management interfaces.
 Either one will work.
-If you only have 1 plugged in, you'll get a warning when you log into the webUI but it isn't a problem.
+If you only have one plugged in, you'll get a warning when you log into the WebUI, but it isn't a problem.
 To make the warning go away, plug the CMC into [an appropriate switch port in VLAN10](../hardware-assembly.md).
 ![](../../images/cmc-management.png)
 > Management port highlighted purple